awodeyi2003/Osclass_Oldpriceplugin/README.md

-Description: Please go to https://sourceforge.net/projects/osclass-oldpriceplugin/ for files download.
+Description: To get latest version, please go to https://sourceforge.net/projects/osclass-oldpriceplugin/ for files download.
 This plugin extends items price with items old price attributes for sales, special offer and so on.
 Please visit https://www.izzumes.com for demo.